 Human anatomy is the study of the human body, including how it functions, what makes up its components, and what is required to keep it functioning well and properly.
 The ASVAB’s General Science section includes a part on human anatomy, which requires students to have a fundamental understanding of the human body and its functions.
-Study the basic components of human anatomies, such as the bones, muscles, and blood vessels that make up the body, as well as the basic functions of these different systems, in order to prepare.
+Study the basic components of human anatomy, such as the bones, muscles, and blood vessels that make up the body, as well as the basic functions of these different systems, to prepare.
 Due to the “general” nature of the test, the questions will not be difficult or in-depth, but you should have a basic knowledge of how the body functions and what is necessary to keep it functioning.

 Skeleton and Muscles

 The human skeletal system is a collection of bones, consisting of a very hard and inflexible phosphate, and cartilage made of spongy, flexible collagen.
 This human skeletal system facilitates locomotion and functions as structural support and protection for organs and muscles.
 In addition, blood is produced inside of bone marrow.